dmulyalin/N2G/README.md

 ## Why?

-How many of you had an idea of "hey I Need To Graph it ..." but didn't have enough time to do it or even start doing that.
-To save your time on producing consistently looking, editable diagrams of arbitrary size and complexity I am sharing with you the joy of Need To Graph library.
+How many times you had an idea of "hey I Need To Graph it ..." but didn't have enough time to do it or even start doing that.
+To save your time on producing consistently looking, editable diagrams of arbitrary size and complexity sharing with you the joy of Need To Graph library.

 ## How?